netidx/netidx-book/src/administration.md

 - on MacOs: ~/Library/Application Support/netidx.json

 Since the dirs crate is used to discover these paths, they are locally configurable by OS specific means.
+Everyone who will use netidx needs access to this file.

 ``` json
 {